Plotting

 Correlations Solution 1

-No particular correlations can be seen between the minimum and maximum gdp values year on year.
+No particular correlations can be seen between the minimum and maximum GDP values year on year.
 It seems the fortunes of asian countries do not rise and fall together.

 You might note that the variability in the maximum is much higher than that of the minimum.
 Take a look at the maximum and the max indexes: